Director

 Helen Wei Jia Chen

-Undergraduate double major in Neuroscience and Psychology, with minor in Education and Society.
-Researches physiological, psychological, and societal aspects of learning.
+Helen is an undergraduate double major in Neuroscience and Psychology with a minor in Education and Society.
+She is interested in the psychological, physiological, and social aspects of how people learn.

 Image